Profile: Chad's Hissene Habre

 But in 2011, Senegal unexpectedly announced that it would repatriate Habre to Chad, where he had been sentenced to death in absentia for planning to overthrow the government.

 The plan was stopped following a plea from the UN, which feared he could be tortured on his return.

 In July 2012, the International Court of Justice at The Hague ordered Senegal to either put him on trial "without delay" or extradite him to Belgium.

 A month later, Senegal and the AU signed a deal to set up a special tribunal to try the former leader.

-Mr Habre still lives in the quiet Ouakam suburb of the Senegalese capital, Dakar - guarded by two security agents - and is seen occasionally at the local mosque for Friday prayers.
+Until his arrest, Habre lived in the quiet Ouakam neighbourhood of the Senegalese capital, Dakar - guarded by two security agents - and was seen occasionally at the local mosque for Friday prayers.